University of Cincinnati Mountaineering Club Home Page .

 Tony Snook

-11-12 Dirk Frey Page Kagafas
+11-12 Dirk Frey

-Vinny Valentino
+Vinnie Valentino

-Alex Mitchell Vinny Valentino
+Alex Mitchell Vinnie Valentino

 Adam White